 Carry your child as close to you as possible when you are carrying him/her.

-NB: In some instances a lifting hoist may be recommended at the therapist’s discretion.
+In some instances a lifting hoist may be recommended by the hospital OT.

-- Amount of assistance required to get your child into and out of the car, and other mobility options
+Amount of help needed to get your child into and out of the car, and other mobility options

-- The hospital occupational therapist can assist with ideas for managing all areas of home life, including equipment modifications
+The hospital OT can assist with ideas for managing all areas of home life, including equipment modifications